gebruederheitz/debuggable/README.md

 $> make build
 ```
 to create the ES-module build at `dist/index.mjs` and make
 certain everything runs smoothly.
-You should also run `make lint` at least once
+You should also run `make test` at least once
-to avoid simple linting issues.
+to avoid simple linting issues and run the test suite.

 When you're finished, you can use `make release` on the main branch to publish
 your changes.